 Hopefully, you enjoyed relaxing during the recent Memorial Day holiday weekend.
-I know I did manage to get some time with friends and get outside in between showing some clients houses and getting one set of clients under contract.
+I know I did manage to get some time with my garden and get outside in between showing some clients houses and getting one set of clients under contract.
 Yay!
 That’s a big deal in our current market, especially in certain price points and areas.

 Whatever you plan to tackle this summer, make sure you find ways to enjoy… ALL THINGS SUMMER!
 Can I get a big shout out!?!